An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Introduction

-Since every surface is homeomorphic to a 2-complex, our problem has been largely considered in the special case where the input 2-complex is (homeomorphic to) a surface.
-That restricted problem is NP-hard~\cite{t-ggpnc-89}, but several algorithms that are fixed-parameter tractable in the genus have been given, which we review now.
+Our embeddability problem also contains, as a special case, the problem of embedding a graph into a surface, since every surface of genus~$g$ (a ``sphere with $g$ handles or $g$ crosscaps'') is (homeomorphic to) some 2-complex with size $O(g)$.
+This problem is of paramount importance; indeed, many graph problems turn out to be more easily solvable for graphs embedded on low-genus surfaces than for general graphs (see, e.g., the survey~\cite[Section~6]{c-ctgs-17}), so an embedding algorithm yields faster graph algorithms for abstract graphs that happen to be embeddable on low-genus surfaces.
+The embedding problem is already NP-hard for surfaces~\cite{t-ggpnc-89}, and the existing algorithms that are fixed-parameter tractable in the genus are notoriously complicated; we review them now.

-Mohar~\cite{m-ltaeg-99} has given an algorithm for this purpose that takes linear time in the input graph, for every fixed surface.
+Mohar~\cite{m-ltaeg-99} has given an algorithm for embedding graphs on a fixed surface that takes linear time in the input graph, for every fixed surface.
 This algorithm is very technical and relies on several other articles.
 The dependence on the genus is not made explicit, but seems to be doubly exponential~\cite{kmr-sltae-08}.

-Kawarabayashi et al., in an extended abstract~\cite{kmr-sltae-08}, have given a simpler linear-time algorithm for this problem, but not all details are presented, which makes the approach hard to check~\cite[p.~3657, footnote]{kp-dvgbg-19}.
+Kawarabayashi, Mohar, and Reed, in an extended abstract~\cite{kmr-sltae-08}, have given a simpler linear-time algorithm for this problem, with a singly-exponential dependence in the genus, but not all details are presented, which makes the approach hard to check~\cite[p.~3657, footnote]{kp-dvgbg-19}.

 General graph minor theory provides an algorithm for the same purpose.
 The graph minor theorem by Robertson and Seymour~\cite{rs-gm20w-04} implies that, for every fixed surface~$\surf$, there is a finite list of graphs~$\cal O_\surf$ such that a graph~$G$ can be embedded on~$\surf$ if and only if $G$ does not contain any graph in~$\cal O_\surf$ as a minor.
-Moreover, there is an algorithm that given any surface~$\surf$ (specified by its genus and orientability) outputs the list $\cal O_\surf$~\cite{agk-cem-08}, and there is an algorithm to decide whether a graph~$M$ is a minor of another graph~$G$ running, for fixed~$M$, in time cubic in the size of~$G$~\cite{robertson1995graph}\cite[Theorem~6.12]{cfklmpps-pa-15}.
-These considerations thus lead to an algorithm to decide embeddability of a graph on a surface that runs, if the input surface is fixed, in cubic time in the size of the input graph.
+Moreover, there is an algorithm that given any surface~$\surf$ (specified by its genus and orientability) outputs the list $\cal O_\surf$~\cite{agk-cem-08}.
+Also, there is an algorithm to decide whether a fixed graph is a minor of an input graph~$G$ running in $O(n^{1+o(1)})$ time, where $n$ is the size of~$G$~\cite{kps-mcdpa-24} (improving over cubic-time algorithms~\cite{robertson1995graph}\cite[Theorem~6.12]{cfklmpps-pa-15}).
+These considerations thus lead to an algorithm to decide embeddability of a graph on a surface that runs, if the input surface is fixed, in almost-linear time in the size of the input graph.
+However, with this approach, it is not possible to compute an embedding if one exists.